MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

 - Working with the service vendor
 - Updating to a new version
 - Using a new service
-- Implementing a work around for accessing and using that service from a cloud native endpoint
+- Implementing a work-around for accessing and using that service from a cloud native endpoint
 - Validating the service requirements
 - Accepting that the service isn't cloud native friendly, which may be acceptable for your users and your organization